mesos/hadoop/README.md

 As of Mesos 0.19.0 you can now specify a container to be used when isolating a task on a Mesos Slave.
 If you're making use of this new container mechanism, you can configure the hadoop jobtracker to send a custom container image and set of options using two new JobConf options.

+This is purely opt-in, so omitting these jobconf options will cause no `ContainerInfo` to be sent to Mesos.
+Also, if you don't use these options there's no requirement to use version 0.19.0 of the mesos native library.

 This feature can be especially useful if your hadoop jobs have software dependencies on the slaves themselves, as using a container can isolate these dependencies between other users of a Mesos cluster.

 *It's important to note that the container/image you use does need to have the mesos native library installed already.*